bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 #Introduction

 The M100 Motor is a brushless electric motor for use underwater.
 It is pressure resistant and ruggedized against harsh ocean conditions.
-Many of the motors components are used in the [T100 Thruster](/thrusters/).
+Many of the motor's components are used in the [T100 Thruster](/thrusters/).

 ##Safety